Frequently Asked Questions

 One of my supporting documents has been “rejected.”
 What should I do?

-– Log back into the “PJ web” application; the reason for the rejection will be indicated.
+– Log back into the “PJ web” app; the reason for the rejection will be indicated.

-– You will then need to upload a new supporting document and resubmit it through the application.
+– You will then need to upload a new supporting document and resubmit it through the app.

-On the “PJ web” app for submitting documents online, I can only upload a single file, even though I have several files that correspond to the requested supporting document.
+On the “PJ web” app for submitting documents online, I can only upload one file, even though I have several files that correspond to the requested supporting document.

-There are also computer features that allow you to merge multiple PDF documents (PDF printer).
+There are also computer programs that allow you to merge multiple PDF documents (PDF printer).

 On the “PJ web” app for submitting documents online, what should I do if a document does not apply to me?

-– If you receive a request for a document that does not apply to you, you can add a blank page with the note “NOT APPLICABLE.”
+– If you receive a request for a conditional document that does not apply to you, you can add a blank page with the words “NOT APPLICABLE” written on it.

-– You can also notify your registration office.
+– You can also report this to your registration office.

-I registered online and made a mistake when entering my date of birth, the spelling of my first or last name… and I can’t correct it anymore.
+I registered online and made a mistake when entering my date of birth, the spelling of my first and last name, etc., and I can no longer correct it.
 What should I do?

 Please report any data entry errors to the registration office ofyour faculty (UFR)/school/institute.

-Applications for financial aid, and possibly for student housing, are processed by the CROUS in Montpellier after you submita Student Financial Aid Application.
-When you register, you will be asked to provide your financial aid award letter, which specifies your aid level; this exempts you from paying tuition fees.
+Applications for financial aid—and, if applicable, student housing—are processed by the CROUS in Montpellier after you submita Student Social File.
+When you register, you will be asked to provide your financial aid notification, which specifies your aid level; this exempts you from paying tuition fees.

-I haven’t received my CROUS notification yet, but I’m registering now.
+I haven’t received my notification from CROUS at the time of registration.
 What should I do?

-You will register at the full rate, and once you receive your notification, you can request a refund of your registration fees.
+You will register at the full rate, and as soon as you receive your notification, you can request a refund of your registration fees.

-If you opt to pay in three installments, the refund can only be processed at least fifteen days after the final payment, which will occur within two to three months of your registration.
+If you request payment in three installments, the refund can only be issued at least fifteen days after the final payment, which will occur within two to three months of your registration.

-If you indicated that you are a scholarship recipient during your online registration or re-registration but have not yet received notification from the CROUS, you will be asked to pay the tuition fees in full.
+If you indicated that you are a scholarship recipient during your online registration or re-registration but have not yet received notification from the CROUS, you will be asked to pay the full tuition fee.

-How do I get a refund of my tuition fees if I am approved for a scholarship after I have enrolled?
+How do I get a refund of my tuition fees if I am awarded a scholarship after I have enrolled?

 Refunds are issued via bank transfer.
-You must present the following to the Registrar’s Office: your student ID card, a copy of both sides of the CROUS notification indicating your financial aid tier, and your bank account information (RIB), preferably in your name.
-If the refund is to be made to a third party’s bank account, you must includea third-party refund authorization form along with their bank account information.
+You must present the following to the Registrar’s Office: your student ID card, a copy of both sides of the CROUS notification indicating your grant tier, and your bank account information (RIB), preferably in your name.
+If the refund is to be deposited into a third party’s bank account, you must includean authorization for third-party refund along with their bank account information (RIB).

 Tuition fees are set by ministerial decree.
-They cover the cost of the degree and access to the University Library.
+They include the fee for the degree and access to the University Library.

-Details of the fees paid upon registration are listed on the Scol’Pass fee receipt or on your registration summary, which can be downloaded online fromyour digital account (ENT).
+Details of the fees paid at the time of your registration are listed on the Scol’Pass fee receipt or on your registration summary, which can be downloaded online fromyour digital account (ENT).

-For online registration, payment must be made by credit card (Visa or MasterCard).
+For online registration, payment will be made by credit card (Visa or MasterCard).

 For on-site registration, you may pay by Visa or MasterCard credit card, or by check made payable to the University of Montpellier’s Accounting Officer.